ColleenHughes/starter-academic-CSH/content/authors/admin/_index.md

 ---

 I'm a postdoctoral researcher working with Dr. Nathan Spreng at the Montreal Neurological Institute-Hospital.
-I investigate the social neuroscience of aging. specifically how people perceive and understand the thoughts and feelings of others.
-My work examines social cognition among older adults using behavioral and functional neuroimaging methods.
-I'm experienced using explicit and implicit behavioral data collection methods (e.g., reverse correlation), as well as GLM and network fMRI analyses.
+I investigate the social neuroscience of aging, specifically how people perceive and understand the thoughts and feelings of others.
+I study social cognition among older adults using behavioral and functional neuroimaging methods.
+I'm experienced using explicit (e.g., questionnaires) and implicit (e.g., reverse correlation) behavioral data collection methods, as well as GLM and network fMRI analyses.